-When it was my turn at the counter, I told the cashier how very impressed I was with the way this woman handled the situation.
-Wouldn’t it be wonderful if every business could employ people who understand and know how to support people living with dementia?
+When it was my turn at the counter, I told the cashier how impressed I was with the way this woman handled the situation.
+Wouldn’t it be wonderful if every business employed people who understood and knew how to support people living with dementia?
 This is the goal of cities across the country that are becoming “Dementia Friendly Communities”.

 These communities strive to assist people living with dementia to: